-Any SIG wishing to apply for a loan or grant from the Fund may submit an application to the SIG Cabinet Director at any time, but funds may not be available until the subsequent fiscal year.
-The request must be submitted by the SIG Chair.
+Any component wishing to apply for a grant may submit an application to ASIS&T at any time, but funds may not be available until the subsequent fiscal year.
+The request must be submitted by the Chair of the component.
 A request must contain the following specific items: